rouanw/rouanw.github.io/_drafts/why-should-i-be-a-polyglot-programmer.md

 The polyglot programmer you hire should be able to use to breadth of their experience to help you make smart decisions about which technology to use.

+##I'm sold!
+Where do I find one?

+Finding good developers is not very easy at the moment.
+Bad development practices are widespread (and often encouraged) in the industry.
+If you find a developer who matches the criteria I've described in this post, snap them up!
+Remember to look past their experience in your language or framework on their CV - otherwise you will very easily miss out on a positive influence on your team.

+My parting shot will be to say that, if you can't find a good polyglot programmer, you have the power to create one!
+Encourage your development team to broaden their skill set, give them the time to experiment with new languages, frameworks and tools.
+And, most importantly, make sure they're focusing on building that very particular set of skills.
+The skills that differentiate between a decent developer and one that will have a major positive impact.